suzaku01/cheatshop/README.md

 D&D decrypted `mhfdat.bin` into exe.
 Then you need to encrypt to use it in game.

-Enpyryption is something like this
+Encryption is something like this
 `ReFrontier mhfdat.bin -log`
 `ReFrontier mhfdat.bin -compress 3,1`
 `ReFrontier output\mhfdat.bin -encrypt`